Climate change is one of hottest issues. So why isn’t it working for Jay?

 It came wrapped in a tweet.

-“Jay Inslee’s climate plan is the most serious + comprehensive one to address our crisis in the 2020 field,” wrote Alexandria Ocasio-Cortez, the New York congress member and Democratic Socialist, before check-marking all the ways Inslee had lapped the 24-candidate presidential field.
+“Jay Inslee’s climate plan is the most serious + comprehensive one to address our crisis in the 2020 field,” wrote Alexandria Ocasio-Cortez, the New York congress member and Democratic socialist, before check-marking all the ways Inslee had lapped the 24-candidate presidential field.

 Ocasio-Cortez, aka AOC, is not just any ally.
 She’s got 4.3 million Twitter followers, 70 times more than Inslee’s presidential campaign.
 She draws bigger crowds than most of the gazillion Democrats running for the nation’s top job.
 And she upset a Democratic establishment leader last year in part by going as green as anyone ever had against climate change.

-Her support came in the midst of a month that saw Inslee also get showered with positive national media attention as well as ranked the number one climate leader by a number of environmental groups.
+Her support came in the midst of a month that saw Inslee also get showered with positive national media attention as well as ranked the No. 1 climate leader by a number of environmental groups.

 And yet … it stubbornly hasn’t made a blip.
 Polls continue to be released in which Inslee lacks the support of even one respondent.
-The latest, out this past week by Morning Consult, found Inslee to be one of only three candidates stuck at 0 percent both nationally and in all the early-voting states of Iowa, New Hampshire and Nevada.
+The latest, out this past week by Morning Consult, found Inslee to be one of only three candidates stuck at 0% both nationally and in all the early-voting states of Iowa, New Hampshire and Nevada.

 Is it Jay?
 Or is it maybe … climate change.

-“It’s climate change,” says UW political science professor Mark Smith.
+“It’s climate change,” says UW political-science professor Mark Smith.
 “I think he picked the issue where there’s by far the biggest gap between the activists in the field, and how they feel, versus the mass public.
 For the mass public it’s an abstract issue, it’s scientific, it’s long-range.
 It’s not yet a voting issue.”

 Smith said Inslee’s problem can be summed up by a line the “yellow vest” protesters used about a carbon tax this year in France: “You’re worried about the end of the world, we’re worried about the end of the month.”

 Both pollsters and sociologists have studied, often anxiously, why such an existential problem can’t get traction with the voting public.
 It isn’t because people doubt it’s real.
-A team at Yale that’s been tracking attitudes on climate change for more than a decade found in May that the shares who say global warming is real (70 percent) and caused mostly by humans (55 percent) are both at or near all-time highs.
+A team at Yale that’s been tracking attitudes on climate change for more than a decade found in May that the shares who say global warming is real (70%) and caused mostly by humans (55) are both at or near all-time highs.

 Liberals were found to be extra fired up about it.
 The environment and global warming have shot up to become the No. 2 and 3 issues in this election for the left, after only health care.
 For conservatives, global warming ranks dead last, out of 29 issues named.